Metahari/tasty_backend_media/README.md

 #Tasty Backend Media Module Readme

 The Tasty Backend Media module will...
+#### What does the Tasty Backend Media Module do?
+Focuses on providing clients and content managers with a simplified, easy to use, delicious and overall useful experience on their site.

+* Creates 2 usertypes(Content admin and User Admin) and sets initial permissions for each automatically.
+* Selects the easy to use admin theme - Seven and enables the handy admin toolbar.
+* Creates a bunch of useful new views that focus on essential info
+* Puts pretty much everything into vertical tabs.
+* and so much more!

 The Tasty Backend modules do **not** require you to use the Tasty Backend Install Profile.
 You can try it out on a new install someday.